 ONCE upon a time clowns roamed the earth, making children giggle through brightly painted faces, jokes, and overly large feet.
-Oh, how that has changed.
-Forget happiness; the clown has now transformed into a sinister figure that you would never invite to your child’s birthday party.
+Oh, how time’s have changed.
+Forget happiness; the clown has now transformed into a sinister figure that you would never invite to your kid’s birthday party.
 The big screen has contributed to this stigma (alongside killer clowns), and Stephen King’s IT is a prime offender.
 As an avid King fan, I was unbelievably excited for this adaptation, and being such a huge fan of the novel, I went in with high hopes and expectations.
 Four words: it did not disappoint.

-Now, I’ve heard some reviews from various people about the film not being scary enough.
+Now, I’ve heard comments from various people about the film not being scary enough.
 I can understand this argument – it does often rely on jump scares – but personally I found it terrifying.
 Evidently, as I was the only one in the cinema who actually screamed.
-The special effects of course aided this fear factor; the way in which Pennywise was brought to life with such effects made the imposing cruelty of this monstrous entity all the more powerful.
+Naturally, the special effects aided this fear; the way in which Pennywise was brought to life made the imposing cruelty of this monstrous entity all the more powerful.
 But of course, it wasn’t just IT that needed to be horrific; the filmmakers had to visibly convey the effects of IT on the children involved.
 Effects allowed the vivid descriptions from the novel to explode across the screen and really play upon the audience’s minds.
 As an adult (*shudders*) it is important to appreciate that a child’s fear will be different to your own, but the manner in which the young characters’ fears were transposed made you empathise with them deeply.
 You were Bill, or Eddie, or Bev; you felt their fears, and you felt Pennywise claw into your mind, talons scraping across thoughts that you know are irrational, and yet still felt so unbelievably real from the safety of your theatre seat.

 “Bill Skarsgård truly strikes an alarming figure as Pennywise”